-I am a literacy specialist who is passionate about the teaching of reading.
+I am a literacy specialist and a certified dyslexia practitioner who is passionate about the teaching of reading.
 I knew I wanted to be a teacher the minute I entered the classroom as a first grader.
 From that point on, I set my sights on becoming an educator.
-While earning my Masters in Education from the University of Hartford I was blessed to enter my chosen profession in 1987.
+After earning my Masters in Education from the University of Hartford I was blessed to enter my chosen profession.
 I spent many years instructing in a primary classroom where my passion for teaching reading began and flourished.
 After almost 30 years in this career, I still get goose bumps whenever a child breaks the reading code.

 I pride myself on my passion for continuous learning.
 I’m constantly reading the latest research and discussing better ways to help students grow as readers.
 After years of independent study on the craft and science of teaching reading, I decided to pursue certification as a Literacy Specialist in Reading/Language Arts.
 In 2012 I earned my certification from Albertus Magnus College in New Haven as a Literacy Specialist in grades K-12.